 Red, flaky, and itchy skin

-Applying too many products all at once can make your skin vulnerable to having red, flaky, and itchy skin.
+Applying too many beauty products all at once can make your skin vulnerable to having red, flaky, and itchy skin.
 This could be due to wrong product combinations or active ingredients counteracting each other.
 The same can also be said for generous application of the product.

 Using different methods of exfoliation (scrubs, acids, retinol, and microdermabrasion) can also trigger these reactions.
 Too much scrubbing can irritate the skin, as well as make it more sensitive to the sun.